Rishi Sunak makes trans jibe in front of Brianna Ghey’s mother

 Mr Sunak made the joke while Brianna Ghey’s mother was sat in the public gallery

-Rishi Sunak has come under fire for making a tasteless joke about transgender women while Esther Ghey, the mother of the murdered teenager Brianna Ghey, sat in the gallery at PMQs today.
+Rishi Sunak has come under fire for mocking Sir Keir Starmer’s track record on trans rights while Brianna Ghey’s mother was a guest in parliament.

+The prime minister’s latest blunder came not long after the Labour leader welcomed Esther Ghey, who was due to appear in the public gallery to observe PMQs, just days after her 16-year-old daughter’s killers were jailed for life.

-The prime minister accused the leader of the opposition, Keir Starmer, of u-turning on his definition of a woman.
+In an ill-tempered exchange, Mr Sunak accused the leader of the opposition leader of u-turning on his definition of a woman.

-Mr Sunak said it was “a bit rich” to hear about promises from someone who broken every single promise he was elected on”.

 Mr Starmer replied: “Of all the weeks to say that, when Brianna’s mother is in this chamber.
 Shame.”

-Mr Starmer added that Sunak was “parading as a man of integrity when he has got absolutely no responsibility”, while shouts of shame ran up from the backbenches.
+The Labour leader added that the PM was “parading as a man of integrity when he has got absolutely no responsibility”, while shouts of shame ran up from the backbenches.

 He added: “I think the role of the prime minister is to make sure that every single citizen in this country feels safe and respected, and it’s a shame the prime minister doesn’t share that”.

-Despite the Labour leader’s comments - and a request from Labour MP Liz Twist to apologise - the PM has not offered an apology for his comments.
+Despite the Labour leader’s comments - and a request from Labour MP Liz Twist to apologise - the PM did not offer an apology for his comments.

+At the end PMQs, Mr Sunak did address Ms Ghey’s presence but failed to offer any form of apology.

+He said: “Also to Brianna Ghey’s mum, who is here, as I said earlier this week, what happened was an unspeakable and shocking tragedy.”

 Join our commenting forum